 Red Bull Egypt wanted to try and re-work the content to make it more locally sharable.
 Their research found that:

-Red Bull Egypt then decided and re-worked the clip and its music, changing the whole perspective of the action sports clip into a first time ever “First Dance” between a car and a helicopter and reposted the content in Arabic this time, with the catchy title: “Would you dance with me?
+Red Bull Egypt then decided and re-worked the clip and its music, changing the whole perspective of the action sports clip into the first time “First Dance” between a car and a helicopter and reposted the content in Arabic this time, with the catchy title: “Would you dance with me?
 Watch for the first time a car dances on music notes with a Helicopter” (Targeting all Egyptian Fans)

 Results: 2 Million Reach – 13K Shares